hervenivon/awesome-discoveries/docs/ideas/README.md

 What about a GAN that will generate sign-language from speeches in real time.

 Several hundreds of hours of sign language videos are available online and might serve as training data.
-[Example](https://www.youtube.com/watch?v=g79sOA3qy5U)
+[Example](https://www.youtube.com/watch?v=g79sOA3qy5U):

 <img src="./resources/sign-language.png" width="250px" alt="TV news"/>

+Several challenges:

+* How to gather all the data?
+* How to "align" speeches with sounds?
+* How to handle cases where sign-language is not executed when text is displayed on the video?
+* Is it necessary to do speech to text and then text to sign-language?